 Meeting with the direct manager: to establish basic processes and standards.

-Review company policies and culture: to better integrate your new hire into the overall organism.
+Provide a perspective on the company culture: to better integrate your new hire into the overall organism.

 Set up early check-ins: early weekly (or more) check-ins with direct management will allow your new hire to start on the right foot.

-Further legal/ HR documentation: any further documentation needed for payroll, benefits, etc.
+Further legal/ HR documentation: any further documentation needed for payroll, employee benefits, etc.

 Set plans: set up expectations for the future, as well as set times to check-in, complete surveys, and explore progress.